nielskee/draft-articles/TechnicalHiringPart2.md

   proofs-of-concept, and that they change their approach depending on results.
 Software development is full of uncertainty, but analysis, whiteboarding sessions and endless discussions do little to reduce the uncertainty.
-Build, measure, learn [footnote].
+Build, measure, learn.

 ## Personal projects and meetups : a note of caution